Franky-Dee/FitBert-Website/README.md

 ## Development Plan (For remaining development)

 - [x] Complete design and functionality of login page
-- [ ] Implement error handling and helper bot on the "Login" page
-- [ ] Implement functionality to Log Out
 - [x] Complete design of the "Create Test" page
 - [x] Implement the functionality of the "Create Test" page (intergrate endpoints into the AI that are called on the backend)
-- [ ] Implement error handling and helper bot on the "Create Test" page
+- [x] Implement error handling and helper bot on the "Create Test" page
 - [x] Set up GPT function calling and use the API the send prompts